alien260093/Moodboard-Website/README.md

  - I'm taking some inspiration from moodboard appls like Ar*ena, Behance and Cosmos.

 The app will feature a login function so users can access their moodboards across different devices.
 An authorisation function will ensure that their data and privacy is well-protected from hackers and people with malicious intent. - Maybe I'll even add a human verification step.
+--> the login function will use google accounts which will be the profile

 My moodboard will have different themes and customisable options.
 It allows users to:
 - move items around